Introduction to Python

 The filter

-function allows you to select the elements of an iterable structure that meet a characteristic.
+function allows selecting the elements from an iterable structure that meet a condition.

 lista = [1, 2, 3, 4, 5, 6, 7]def esPar(valor):return valor % 2 == 0lista_filtrada = list(filter(esPar, lista))lista_filtrada